-The impact of the adoption of IFRS 17 has yet to be fully assessed by the Group but it is expected there will be significant impacts relating to the measurement and presentation of the contracts in scope of the standard.
+The impact of the adoption of the IFRS 17 has yet to be fully assessed but it is expected there will be no significant impacts relating to the measurement and presentation of the contracts in scope of the standard.
 This standard applies to annual reporting periods beginning on or after 1 January 2023.